<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://archart.net/category/custom-funiture/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://archart.net/category/custom-funiture/feed/" rel="self" type="application/rss+xml" />

 <description>Image poems for the concrete world</description>